nadnes/Improved_detection_of_fraud_cases_for_e-commerce_bank_transactions/README.md

-data cleaning and building differnt models to compare in fraud detecting.
+Data cleaning and building differnt models to compare in fraud detecting.